-As other researchers heard about this new development they began requesting instruments for their own studies.
-In 1958, in response to this increasing demand, the Japan Spectroscopic Company (JASCO) was founded to provide the scientific community with optical spectroscopy products.
+As other researchers heard about this new development, they began requesting instruments for their own studies.
+In response to this increasing demand, the Japan Spectroscopic Company (JASCO) was founded in 1958 to provide the scientific community with optical spectroscopy products.
 Founding members include world-famous physicist Yoshio Fujioka and Nobel Prize winner Shinichiro Tomonaga.

 Over many years, JASCO’s spectroscopy product line continued to expand to include virtually every type of optical spectroscopy, the current product areas include the following: